Jean Calas

-Jean Calas (1698 – 10 March 1762) was a merchant living in Toulouse, France, who was tried, tortured and executed for the murder of his son, despite his protestations of innocence.
+Jean Calas (1698 – 10 March 1762) was a merchant living in Toulouse, Languedoc, France, who was tried, judicially tortured, and executed for the murder of his son, despite his protestations of innocence.
 Calas was a Protestant in an officially Catholic society.
 Doubts about his guilt were raised by opponents of the Catholic Church and he was exonerated in 1764.
 In France, he became a symbolic victim of religious intolerance, along with François-Jean de la Barre and Pierre-Paul Sirven.

+Life

 Background

 Calas, along with his wife, was a Protestant.
 France was then a Catholic country; Catholicism was the state religion, with no legal right for individuals to practice different faiths.
 While the harsh oppression of Protestantism initiated by King Louis XIV had largely receded, Protestants were, at best, tolerated.
-Louis, one of Calas' sons, converted to Catholicism in 1756.
+Louis, one of Calas's sons, converted to Catholicism in 1756.

 Death of Marc-Antoine Calas

 On 13–14 October 1761, another of the Calas sons, Marc-Antoine, was found dead on the ground floor of the family's home.
 Rumors had it that Jean Calas had killed his son because he intended to convert to Catholicism.
 When interrogated, the family initially claimed that Marc-Antoine had been killed by a murderer.
 Then they declared that they had found Marc-Antoine dead, hanged; because suicide was considered a heinous crime against oneself, and the dead bodies of suicides were defiled, they had arranged for their son's suicide to look like a murder.